Kenya: Masai Mara safari

 Day 05 A traditional Maasai dinner

 There’s another full day of game drives today, increasing your chances of spotting the more elusive animals such as solitary leopards and critically endangered black rhino.
-In between your safaris, you’ll be free to indulge in the camp’s wellness facilities, visit a local Maasai manyatta (homestead) or sign up for a sunrise hot air balloon ride* to glide silently over the savannah spotting wildlife from above – a breathtaking experience.
-For your last night in the Mara, your group will be treated to a traditional Maasai bush dinner.
-After an atmospheric feast lit by lanterns, you’ll gather round a warm campfire for an unforgettable evening of spear displays and cultural dances under the starry African sky. *You can arrange this with your Pack Leader while in Kenya.
+In between your safaris, you’ll be free to indulge in the camp’s wellness facilities, take nature walks or sign up for a sunrise hot air balloon ride* to glide silently over the savanna spotting wildlife from above – a breathtaking experience.
+For your last night in the Mara, your group will visit an authentic Maasai manyatta (homestead).
+After a local feast under a tree lit with lanterns, join the village elders around a warm campfire, where you’ll be treated to an unforgettable evening of cultural dances, ancestral stories and haunting Maasai song under the starry African sky. *You can arrange this with your Pack Leader while in Kenya.

 Day 06 Fly through the treetops